dedeswim/dedeswim.github.io/content/authors/edoardo/_index.md

 # -
 ---

 I am a **Computer Science Ph.D.
 Student** at ETH Zürich in the [Secure and Private AI (SPY) Lab](https://spylab.ai), advised by [Florian Tramèr](https://floriantramer.com).
-I am also a Student Researcher in the ML Red Team at Google, working with Tianqi Fan and [Ilia Shumailov](https://www.cl.cam.ac.uk/~is410/).
 I am interested in the security and privacy of machine learning *systems*.
-Most recently, I have been [looking into](https://agentdojo.spylab.ai) the security of LLM Agents.
+Most recently, I have been looking into the security of LLM Agents.

-My research is supported by a [CYD Doctoral Fellowship](https://www.epfl.ch/research/funding/epfl-programmes/cyd/cyd-phd/) awarded by the [armasuisse Cyber-Defence Campus](https://www.cydcampus.ch/).

-Prior to my PhD, I earned a Computer Science M.Sc. at [**EPFL**](https://epfl.ch/en) and a Computer Engineering B.Sc. at the [**Polytechnic University of Turin**](https://www.polito.it/).
+Prior to my PhD, I earned a Computer Science M.Sc. at [EPFL](https://epfl.ch/en) and a Computer Engineering B.Sc. at the [Polytechnic University of Turin](https://www.polito.it/).

-Outside of my studies, I interned as a SWE intern at **[Bloomberg LP](https://www.bloomberg.com/company/values/tech-at-bloomberg/)** and as a Research Intern at the armasuisse CYD Campus, supervised by [Prof. Humbert](https://www.mhumbert.com/).
+Outside of my studies, I was Student Researcher in the AI Red Team at Google, I interned as a SWE intern at Bloomberg LP, and as a Research Intern at the armasuisse CYD Campus.

-More information can be found on my [CV](/files/cv.pdf), last updated on 2024/10/20.
+More information can be found on my [CV](/files/cv.pdf), last updated on 2025/05/21.
 For a more recent one, feel free to reach out via [email](mailto:edoardo.debenedetti@inf.ethz.ch).

-In my freetime, I like all things outdoors, from hiking, to skiing, sailing, and climbing.
+In my free time, I like all things outdoors, from hiking, to (backcountry) skiing, and sailing.